gr3g0ry552/ece-webtech-grouzelle-monsoro/README.md

 - Resource access control
   you can only modify/delete your comments/articles (with the same userId as the connected user)
 - Article modification
-  **none yet**
+  After filling the "Edit description" user input field, with a click on the "Modifier la publication", you can edit the content of a post
 - Article removal
-  With a click on "supprimer la publication", you can delete a comment
+  With a click on "supprimer la publication", you can delete a post
 - Comment modification
   After filling the "Edit" user input field, with a click on the **pen icon**, you can edit the content of a comment (only if it's yours)
 - Comment removal